Certificate of Excellence

 Dry Season (April-October)

-Bingin is an advanced-level surf spot but is suitable for intermediates on small swells at mid-high tide.
-There is also a section of the wave that is suitable for beginners at high tide.
+This surf spot is lesser known than Padang Padang Lefts but just as perfect — and more consistent, as it does not need such a big swell to work.
+Bingin is an advanced-level surf spot but is suitable for intermediates on small swells at mid to high tide, and there is even a section suitable for beginners at high tide.

 Surfer in a barrel at Bingin